 Domains

-Since there is no Domain priority specified in ICT-25 & ICT-26 all of the Domain sections remain as an illustration of the breadth of robotics application.
-One additional domain section has been added on Mining Robotics.
+Since there is no Domain priority specified in ICT-2016 & ICT-2017 all of the Domain sections remain as an illustration of the breadth of robotics application.
+Some minor updating has taken place to the lists of current projects.